Neural Fourier Shift for Binaural Speech Rendering: Introduction

 While pointing out such limitations, recent studies utilize neural networks on binaural speech synthesis \cite{richard2020neural,leng2022binauralgrad}.
 By conditioning the positions and orientations in the feature space of convolutional neural networks, the neural network approaches synthesize the binaural speeches as raw waveforms.
 These synthesis approaches are powerful in estimating the distribution of target real-world binaural speeches, but it is difficult to generalize for rendering the audio from out-of-distribution domains such as music, or general sound events.

-In this paper, we propose a novel neural network that can render the binaural speech independent of the source domain, based on the theoretical foundation of DSP.
+In this paper, we propose a novel neural network that can render binaural speech independent of the source domain, based on the theoretical foundation of DSP.
 We start from the idea to use the delays that can be computed from geometric distances as bases for early reflections.
-Such delay can be considered equivalent to the `Geometric Warpfield' of \cite{richard2020neural}, which represents the phase lag in the acoustic path arriving at the shortest of many possible paths between the source and receiver.
-Based on the computed shortest delay, we aim to further predict the possible early reflections and model the responses.
-We summarize our contributions as follows: \begin{itemize} \item We propose a model for binaural speech rendering, which is highly efficient in memory and computational cost, and is also interpretable. \item We empirically show that our method outperforms the previous studies in quantitative measures. \item Perceptual evaluation shows the effect of the proposed architecture, along with the performance comparison. \end{itemize}
+Such delay can be considered equivalent to the phase lag in the acoustic path arriving at the shortest of many possible paths between the source and receiver.
+We aim to predict the responses of the other acoustic paths such as early reflections.
+Figure \ref{fig:system} shows a visualization of the exemplar acoustic paths.
+To this end, we summarize our contributions as follows: \begin{itemize} \item We propose a model for binaural rendering, which is highly efficient in memory and computational cost. \item We empirically show that our method achieves similar performance to prior studies at a much lower computational cost through quantitative and perceptual evaluation. \end{itemize}